Cross-enrolled Students in Grade 8-12

 Purchasing Capital Items

 When we purchase items like a printer or computer, they are considered capital items.
-The rules are that the school district owns the capital item(s) until they have depreciated enough that they are of no use to the district (three years from date of purchase).
+The rules are that the school district owns the capital item(s) until they have depreciated enough that they are of no use to the district (four years from date of purchase).
 So, if you decide to leave the program, you would need to either pay the depreciated amount of the item (this amount depends on how long it's been since the item was purchased) or give it back.
-If you end up staying with PIE for three years or more, it will be yours to keep.
+If you end up staying with PIE for four years, ownership can be transferred to you.

 Initial Work Samples